Home » Airport Info » Departing from Palma Airport

 Time to spare?

-There are a number of shops and restaurants on floors 2 and 4, near security, where you can spend some last-minute time with friends and family who aren’t travelling.
-There are also many more beyond security but for passengers only.
-For more information see “places to eat and drink“.
+There are a number of shops and restaurants on floor 2, where you can spend some last-minute time with friends and family who aren’t travelling.
+There are also many more facilities beyond security, but these are for passengers only.

-If you want to browse the web or catch up with your e-mails or social media, you can make use of the airport’s wifi.
+If you want to browse the web, catch up with your e-mails, or social media, you can make use of the airport’s wifi.
 Read more about the different options and how to access the Palma Airport wifi.
+Please note that smoking is not permitted anywhere inside the terminal building.
+Find out about the smoking areas at Palma Airport.

 Security Check Point